 Additional ActivitiesAll staff accompany excursions and shopping trips on a rota basis.
 All staff assume the normal pastoral responsibilities that are part of boarding school life.

 DutiesAll staff have 1 duty day + 2 x ½ day duties each week, or the equivalent.
 The 'Duty Day' is described in the 'Notes for Staff 2019'.
 There are also two completely free 24-hour days during the Course.

-Dates, Duration and PayWe offer employment for a period of just over four weeks from 10.00 on 6 July until mid-day on 4 August.
+Dates, Duration and PayWe offer employment for a period of just over four weeks from 10.00 on 4 July until mid-day on 2 August.
 Finishing times are not as stated for other staff on the application form, but may be earlier than stated above.
-Pay for the Matron is £1900.00 (one thousand nine hundred pounds) for the duration of the employment.
+Pay for the Matron is £2050.00 (two thousand and fifty pounds) for the duration of the employment.
 For returning staff, there is a 10% addition in the second summer and a 15% addition in a third and subsequent summer.
 Payment is by bank transfer at the end of the course.
 If they wish, staff can be paid a 25% advance at the end of the first week, to be deducted from the final balance.
-As employment is temporary, we have a long-standing dispensation from the local tax office that we are not required to deduct PAYE from British staff at source unless staff advise us that they are ordinarily resident in the UK and, therefore, liable to PAYE.
-Anyone defined as a ' student' for the tax year is not liable to PAYE.
-Deductions will be on a ' Week 1/Month 1′ basis.
+As employment is temporary, if you affirm that the following is correct - 'this is my first job IN THE UK since 6 April 2020 and I have not been receiving taxable Jobseeker's Allowance, Employment and Support Allowance, taxable Incapacity Benefit, State or Occupational Pension', we are not required to deduct PAYE from staff at source.
 NI is deducted at the prevailing rate.